-The best 15 women and the best 30 men who finished both runs of the Super Combined will receive World Cup points for Super Combined.
+The best 30 competitors who finished both runs of the Super Combined will receive World Cup points for Super Combined.
 It is possible to give World Cup points also for the Super G of the Super Combined but the Super G has to be insert in the Race Calendar as World Cup race at the start of the Season and it must assign the prices provided for in the regulations.